joaoviictorti/RustRedOps/Process_Ghosting/README.md

 # Usage

-You can pass a DLL file or an EXE to the binary:
+To execute the file, pass the EXE file that will be executed:
 ```sh
 cargo run -- <file.exe>
 ```